 Next to Nature Farm is located in northeast Kansas, in between Lawrence and Kansas City.
 We are a small family farm committed to offering all of our products in their most natural form.
 Next to Nature Farm strives to ensure a line of the highest quality products with an environmentally friendly focus.
 The farm is owned by Chad and Megan Gilliland.
-However, this farm operation is a family adventure and everyone pitches in including our 17-year-old daughter and 7-year-old son!
+However, this farm operation is a family adventure and everyone pitches in including 10-year-old son (known as the Itty Bitty Beekeeper)!

 The farm will be open to the public for Friday and Saturday (10 a.m. to 6 p.m.) and Sundays (Noon to 6 p.m.).
 When planning your visit, make sure to prepare to be on a farm (wear comfortable shoes and casual clothes).
 We have goats, chickens, peacocks, bee hives, and a fantastically friendly goat dog named Sadie.
 At the agricultural and educational center, we will offer various classes and learning opportunities to find out more about bees, canning/preserving foods, pollinators, and small-scale agriculture.
 We will have a variety of products for sale, depending on the season.
 We are also home to "Kansas' only honey tasting bar" where you can try our delicious local honey, over a dozen varieties of infused and creamed honeys, and exotic flavors of honey from other regions.